 Purpose: To present for Council's consideration a development permit application for 47-unit townhouse development at 600 Ninth Street.

 Recommendation: That Council issue Development Permit No. DP1138 at 600 Ninth Street with the following variances:

-- to increase the maximum permitted building height from 9m to 11.07m; and - to increase the maximum permitted perimeter wall height from 7.32m to 8.23m.
+to increase the maximum permitted building height from 9m to 11.07m; and f.

-f.
 Development Permit Application No. DP1160 - 145 Stewart Avenue